DBozhinovski/resume/contents/articles/oss-projects/index.md

 ### AwesomePad

 AwesomePad is a simple, offline, browser-based note-taking application which I built for a course I authored.
-I am currently writing a newer version of the app, by using a completely different approach to it.
+I am currently writing a newer version of the app, by using a completely different approach to it (and as an excuse to delve deeper into [FRP](http://en.wikipedia.org/wiki/Functional_reactive_programming)).

 - https://github.com/DBozhinovski/awesomepad